fxcm/JavaAPI/README.md

 # JavaAPI

 Java API, a wrapper SDK of FIX API, provides clients with a fully functioning programmable API into the FXCM trading platform, including streaming live price, get historical price and live trades.
-It is a scalable, light and robust which compatible on any Java-compliant operating system.
+It is a scalable, light weight and robust API which compatible on any Java-compliant operating system.

 ## How to access the JAVA JAR files:
 1) Click on the link below and download the [package at here](https://apiwiki.fxcorporate.com/api/java/trading_sdk.zip)